How to Get Into Brown PLME (Sample Essays Included)

 Part 5: Brown PLME interviews and video portfolios

-Optional but strongly encouraged, video portfolios are a way to show the admissions committee the human behind the application.
+Optional but strongly encouraged, video introductions are a way to show the admissions committee the human behind the application.
 Your child may use their video to discuss their interests, experiences, why they’re applying to Brown/PLME, or anything else they’d like to convey.
 Production quality will not be evaluated, so your child should focus solely on the content of their video.

 Your child should consider what they want Brown to know about them that isn’t well represented in the rest of their application.
 That could mean discussing, for example, something they do for fun or a relationship that’s meaningful to them.
-It could also mean speaking about a different facet of an academic interest or extracurricular.
+It could also mean speaking about a different facet of an academic interest or an extracurricular activity.
 Whatever your child chooses to focus on, they should try to relate it to their interest in Brown and PLME.

 Though creating a video portfolio might seem intimidating or unfamiliar, we suggest that your child approach it largely the same way they’d approach an interview.
 They should make use of the format to convey what’s sometimes invisible in written materials: human depth and personality.
 They should try to come across as polished, likable, comfortable, and, most importantly, like themselves.